uwaiseibna2/GAP/README.md

 ```

 **Arguments**
-  - `path_source`: Source of the GAP directory.
+  - `path_source`: Source of the GAP directory
-  - `boolean_tree_flag`: Boolean (TRUE/FALSE) for tree feature inclusion in model training.
+  - `boolean_tree_flag`: Boolean (TRUE/FALSE) for tree feature inclusion in model training
-  - `path_input_1`: Path to Input 1 file described above in the `GAP Input` section.
+  - `path_input_1`: Path to Input 1 file described above in the `GAP Input` section
-  - `path_input_2`: Path to Input 2 file described above in the `GAP Input` section.
+  - `path_input_2`: Path to Input 2 file described above in the `GAP Input` section
   - `path_input_3`: (optional) path to the user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
 This input must be provided if `boolean_tree_flag` is set to `TRUE`.

 # Example Application of GAP

-Commands to run the three GAP functions mentioned earlier are discussed below.
-Sample commands are provided for each function alongside explanations for alignment-only and tree-features-based approaches.
-The `phylogeny.txt` file under the `data-raw` directory contains a sample Newick formatted tree that can be followed while specifying the user-defined phylogenetic tree.
-To use the tree-features used in GAP analysis, replace the path to phylogeny features with the term `default`; in the following commands, `data-raw/phylogeny.txt` can be replaced by `default` to use these precomputed phylogeny features.
+Before beginning, ensure that the working directory is set to the directory containing GAP functions and input files.

 ## PredictSpecies
 **Sample Commands**: